-It goes without saying that some advice is better than other, but when it comes to the LSAT, unfortunately bad advice is quite common.
+It goes without saying that some advice is better than other.
+But when it comes to the LSAT, unfortunately, bad advice is quite common.
 This is largely due to the complexity of the exam itself, which does not lend itself easily to quick tips or easy shortcuts.
-More importantly, shortcuts can be circumvented, and test-makers often do just that.
+More importantly, you can circumvent shortcuts.
+And test-makers often do just that.
 Guess what?
 They have access to the same test-prep materials as you do.
 If there is a shortcut they can trick you into using blindly, chances are the shortcut won’t get you very far.

-Must Be True questions in Logical Reasoning, at the most basic level, ask you to determine an answer choice that logically follows from the information contained in the stimulus, i.e. that can be proven by reference to the stimulus.
+Must Be True questions in Logical Reasoning on the LSAT, at the most basic level, ask you to determine an answer choice that logically follows from the information contained in the stimulus, i.e. that can be proven by reference to the stimulus.
 The following is a shortcut many students use to eliminate seemingly wrong answer choices:

 - In Must Be True questions, beware of answer choices that contain keywords absent from the stimulus.
 Because you cannot prove “new information,” such answer choices are always incorrect.